muhark/dpir-intro-python/README.md

 # Introduction to Python for Social Science

-_Musashi Harukawa, Department of Politics and International Relations_
+_Musashi Jacobs-Harukawa, Department of Politics and International Relations_

 ## Course Description